aingdesk/docs/docs/intro.md

 Built - in chat interface.

-Share it with friends online (coming soon).
+Share it with friends online .

 ## ✨ Technical Highlights